sichkar-valentyn/Unique-Words-Count/README.md

-# Unique Words Count by Binary Search Tree
+# Unique Words Counter by Binary Search Tree
 Counting Unique Words in the given txt files by using Binary Search Tree

 ### Content